 Often people avoid heading to the islands when hiring a campervan in Scotland as they feel it can complicate their holiday.
 However, we believe this is a huge mistake!

-To discover more of what Orkney offers enjoy this short article we’ve created on motorhome hire in Orkney.
+To discover more of what Orkney offers enjoy this short article we’ve created on campervan hire in Orkney.

 Visiting Orkney by campervan or by motorhome offers an array of places to visit.

-Orkney is full of history, culture, nature and scenic views.
-There are many wild camping spots on Orkney, meaning you will never need to pay for a campsite unless you wish to.
-Simply park up your motorhome by a beach, get the BBQ out and relax with some stunning views and (hopefully) good weather.
+Orkney is full of history, culture, and scenic views.
+There are many wild camping spots here, meaning you will never need to pay for a campsite unless you wish to.
+Simply park up your motorhome by a beach, get the BBQ out, and relax with some stunning views and (hopefully) good weather.

 Orkney takes you back to basics and allows you to spend that quality time with those you love most.